 Epstein Files Released By Department Of Justice

-President Donald Trump and his Department of Justice have complied with a law seeking to make publicly available many documents concerning Epstein, with the files being released today, Dec.
-19.
+Over one month after the Dec.
+19, 2025, deadline for President Donald Trump and his Department of Justice to comply with a law seeking to make publicly available many documents concerning Epstein, the remainder of the files are being released today, Jan.
+30.

 Since the death in federal prison of Jeffrey Epstein in 2019, the public has been interested in the truth regarding the well-connected convicted sex offender and his affiliates.